From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive experiments on six CTR prediction datasets to validate the effectiveness and compatibility of our proposed EKTF.
-We aim to address the following research questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1} If homogeneous or heterogeneous networks are used as student models in EKTF, how do they perform?
-Do they perform well on large-scale and highly sparse datasets? \item \textbf{RQ2} How do the various components of the EKTF affect performance? \item \textbf{RQ3} How is EKTF compatibility and flexibility? \item \textbf{RQ4} Does EKTF outperform other knowledge transfer methods?
+In this section, we conduct comprehensive experiments on six CTR prediction datasets to validate the effectiveness and compatibility of our proposed KDEF.
+We aim to address the following research questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1} Does KDEF enable the CTR model to achieve an ensemble scaling law? \item \textbf{RQ2} If heterogeneous networks are used as student networks in KDEF, how do they perform?
+Do they perform well on large-scale and highly sparse datasets? \item \textbf{RQ3} Does KDEF outperform other knowledge transfer methods? \item \textbf{RQ4} How do the various components of the KDEF affect performance? \item \textbf{RQ5} How are KDEF compatibility, efficiency, and flexibility?

 \end{itemize}